tksundar/market-simulator/Readme.md

 <p><img src="images/prorata.png?raw=true"/> </p>

-Executing just cargo run (or exchange_simulator without any arguments) will start the FIFO matcher with an empty order book that the user may populate from command line
+Executing just cargo run (or sim without any arguments) will start the FIFO matcher with an empty order book that the user may populate from command line

 <h2>Web Module</h2>